ManiFast/Small-directory-of-Linux/README.md

 ### ghost
-GHOST using for fast remote connecting to divece and share files and do screenshots</br>
+GHOST Framework using for fast remote connecting to divece and share files and do screenshots</br>
 after ghost if connction successeful better use SCRCPY Framework :D</br>

 `connect <ip>`</br>